 If you are thinking of moving to Spring Texas there are things you need to know.
-Things Rick and I eventually learned on our own but want to share with you.

 10 Things you need to know before moving to Spring Texas:

 8. Lawn maintenance season goes on and on and on.
 Starting in March and continuing through November, we are whacking weeds, edging, and mowing our lawns.
-If lawn maintenance is not for you, lawn service companies will gladly do it for you for about $25 a week.
+If lawn maintenance is not for you, lawn service companies will gladly do it for you for about $30 a week.

 9. A swimming pool for almost every neighborhood.
 No need to join the local YMCA or pay for a season pass to a waterpark with the majority of Spring Texas neighborhoods having their own community swimming pool.
 The swimming pools range from basic to Olympic sized pools, with water slides, wading pool, and splash pads approaching the size of a small waterpark.
 The newer and larger neighborhoods have neighborhood pools that rival top resorts.

 10. Good deodorant is a MUST.
-Our summers are long and humid and the best way to make it through them is with a good deodorant.
+Our summers are long and HUMID and the best way to make it through them is with a good deodorant.
 Your first summer will be the roughest.
 But as your body becomes more accustomed to our climate each passing year will be a little easier on you.

 Looking for a complete resource for Spring Texas real estate information?
 You have found it.
 Have additional questions?
 Just Ask a Spring Texas Real Estate Agent.